-Piran Legg is a 29-year old Baritone originally from Kent and a graduate of Kent University, where he studied history.
+Piran Legg is a 29-year old Bass - Baritone originally from Kent and a graduate of Kent University, where he studied history.
 He is a Masters graduate of the Guildhall Opera Course and has completed his studies on the Artists Diploma (2016).
-He has performed extensively in Opera and concert around the UK and abroad, taking on roles such as Schaunard in La Boheme at Cadogan Hall, Giorgio Germont in Clonter Opera's production of La Traviata 2015 and the title role of Owen Wingrave in a Guildhall Opera School Production.
+He has performed extensively in Opera and concert around the UK and abroad, taking on roles such as Schaunard in La Boheme at Cadogan Hall, Antonio in Le nozze di Figaro and Escamillo in Bizet's Carmen.

 Piran also enjoys more contemporary projects and has taken part in cutting edge new work in festivals around London and the U.K. He has recorded a C.D. of new songs written on a theme of "Songs of the Big Smoke" with Song in the City and has played the roles of Crow and Eric Satie in workshOPERA's acclaimed productions of Boys of Paradise and Seven Velvet Suits respectively.
 He also premiered the role of King Erysichthon in Edward Rushton's chamber opera Cicadas with the LSO.

 As well as performing on the Operatic Stage, Piran has a busy schedule of concert performances.
 In 2015 he was the baritone soloist in a performance of Handel's Messiah at Amiens Cathedral as well as singing the role of Danieli in a concert performance of Wagner's Das Liebesverbot with Chelsea Opera Group.
 In May 2016 he was thrilled to return as Baritone soloist in Walton's Belshazzar's Feast with Symphony Orchestra and chorus in Canterbury Cathedral.
-2017 has seen Piran undertaking a wide variety of projects, including Bach’s St. Mathew Passion and Elgar’s masterpiece The Dream of Gerontius, working with Bergen National Opera on Il Turco in Italia and taking the role of Samuel in Verdi’s Un Ballo in Maschera, with Winslow Hall Opera.
-Future projects in 2018 include a role debut as Ferrando in Verdi’s Il Trovatore and a return to Bergen National Opera in Wagner’s The Flying Dutchman.
+2017 saw Piran undertaking a wide variety of projects, including Bach’s St. Mathew Passion and Elgar’s masterpiece The Dream of Gerontius, working with Bergen National Opera on Il Turco in Italia and taking the role of Samuel in Verdi’s Un Ballo in Maschera, with Winslow Hall Opera.
+Projects in 2018 include a role debut as Ferrando in Verdi’s Il Trovatore, an exciting Autumn working on a new opera with Scottish Opera and a return to Bergen National Opera in Wagner’s The Flying Dutchman.